r-eatough/psr_srch_generic_pipeline/README.md

     DD_plans=/path/to/directory/of/dedispersion/plans
     ACCEL_sifts=/path/to/directory/of/accel_sift/scripts

-Now here's a list of the worker scripts the pipeline calls ...
+Now here's a list of the worker scripts that the pipeline calls ...

     script1
     script2